Mitsubishi Elevator Creates an IoT-Enabled Remote Monitoring System

 Mitsubishi Elevator focuses on the continuous improvement of technologies, services, and business processes so that they can provide the best possible product and experience to their customers.
 Supplying elevators to 92 countries, they have been recognized as a high-quality supplier since they started in Veenendall, The Netherlands in 1951.

-With an increasing focus on automation, utilization, data gathering, and IT processes, Mitsubishi has been continually exploring solutions to help improve customer experience and create operational efficiencies.
-Evert Visser, Managing Director of Mitsubishi Elevator Europe, joined Mendix World 2021 to demonstrate how Mendix, along with TimeSeries, a service delivery partner and the recent acquisition by Mendix’ parent company Siemens, helped facilitate new maintenance applications which will integrate information such as product data and lifecycle into a single solution.
+Evert Visser, Managing Director of Mitsubishi Elevator Europe, joined Mendix World 2021 to demonstrate how Mendix, along with TimeSeries, helped facilitate new maintenance applications that integrate product data and lifecycle into a single solution.

 The mission of Mitsubishi Elevator, according to Visser, is to use “state of the art technology, equipment, and principles to keep our customers happy and challenge ourselves every day to do it better tomorrow.”